riscv-verification/RVVI/RVVI-TEXT/README.md

 An `ORDER` element sets the current `order` signal for the currently latched hart and retirement slot.

-The `order` field updates in a predictable manner and so RVVI-TEXT uses an algorithm to predict its value to reduce occurrences of `ORDER` elements in a trace file.
+The `ORDER` field updates in a predictable manner and so RVVI-TEXT uses an algorithm to predict its value to reduce occurrences of `ORDER` elements in a trace file.